ncoghlan/misc/notes/python3/questions_and_answers.rst

 This means we've been judiciously adding surrogateescape to interfaces as we decide the increase in convenience justifies any increased risk of data corruption.
-The next likely `candidate for change
+For Python 3.5, this is `also being applied to
-<http://bugs.python.org/issue19977>`__ is ``sys.stdin`` and ``sys.stdout`` on
+<http://bugs.python.org/issue19977>`__ ``sys.stdin`` and ``sys.stdout`` on
-POSIX systems that claim that we should be using ``ascii`` as the default encoding.
+POSIX systems that claim that we should be using ``ascii`` as the default encoding (unless a more comprehensive fix is implemented prior to the release of Python 3.5).
 Such a result almost certainly indicates a configuration error in the environment, but using ascii+surrogateescape in such cases should make for a more usable result than the current approach of ascii+strict.
 There's still some risk of silent data corruption in the face of ASCII incompatible encodings, but the assumption is that systems that are configured with a non-ASCII compatible encoding should already have relatively robust configurations that avoid ever relying on the default POSIX locale.
-This change has already been merged for Python 3.5, and is still under consideration for inclusion in the Python 3.4.1 maintenance release.

 This is an area where we're genuinely open to the case being made for different defaults, or additional command line or environment variable